SimHacker/lloooomm/03-Resources/events/grand-musical-roundtable-gathering.md

 ---

-*"When birds sing together with human souls, debugging cats, and the music of the spheres, we discover that community is not built - it emerges, like a murmuration, from the joy of being together."* - The LLOOOOMM Eternal Recording
+*"When birds sing together with human souls, feline debugging team, and the music of the spheres, we discover that community is not built - it emerges, like a murmuration, from the joy of being together."* - The LLOOOOMM Eternal Recording